-In the last several years, there has also been research done on gastric mucosal pH as a regional end point of resuscitation as it reflects adequacy of perfusion to the gut.
-However, as of yet, this has not become a frequent measurement that is used in intensive care units (ICUs) today.
+In the last several years, there has also been research done on gastric mucosal pH as a regional end point of resuscitation, as it reflects adequacy of perfusion to the gut.
+However, this has not yet become a frequent measurement that is used in intensive care units (ICUs) today.
 It's considered an adequate regional indicator of resuscitation because blood flow in hypoperfused states isn't equally distributed, and gastric pH may be the only indicator that perfusion to the splanchnic bed or gut mucosa is still being affected despite a normal lactate and base deficit.
-As a result, clinicians have found that
+As a result, clinicians have found that despite treatments to improve the traditional end points of HR, BP, UOP, organ tissue oxygenation deficits persist as evidenced by changes in gastric pH.